oracle/oci-ansible-modules/docs/modules/oci_volume_backup_policy_facts_module.rst

 Synopsis
 --------
+- Fetches details about one or multiple VolumeBackupPolicy resources in Oracle Cloud Infrastructure
-- This module retrieves information of the specified volume backup policy or all volume backup policies available to the caller.
+- Lists all volume backup policies available to the caller.
+- If *policy_id* is specified, the details of a single VolumeBackupPolicy will be returned.